Warrensburg Police Department Implores Criminals To Stop Committing Crimes During Life-Threatening Cold

 According to a Fox 4 KC report, the Warrensburg Police Department in Missouri took to its Facebook page to make the request and lighten the mood as residents endured life-threatening sub-zero temperatures and wind chills.

-The WPD posted, “So…we are asking a favor (at least for the next three days); can you keep the criminalling to a minimum?
+The WPD posted, “[s]o…we are asking a favor (at least for the next three days); can you keep the criminalling to a minimum?
 It is REALLY cold out…do yourself (and us) a favor…stay inside.
 Be nice to each other, watch reruns of Say Yes to the Dress (we hear from the firefighters that it’s a really good show).
 Mmmmkay, thanks!”

 Followers of the page loved the post.
 Some argued that they would watch Judge Judy instead of the suggested wedding dress show.
 One quick-witted person reminded people that space heaters could be dangerous if not used properly.
-The commenter, who appeared to be a firefighter, wrote, “While you’re all staying inside not doing the crimes, please be careful with those space heaters… Or at least buy the firefighters some hot chocolate.
+The commenter, who appeared to be a firefighter, wrote, “[w]hile you’re all staying inside not doing the crimes, please be careful with those space heaters… Or at least buy the firefighters some hot chocolate.
 Oh, and we like donuts, too, btw.”

 I think a police department asking people not commit crimes in cold weather is a very reasonable request. #fox5dc https://t.co/HQlMELaiUd